neverendingqs/serverless-dotenv-plugin/README.md

 ### Plugin options

+By default, the dotenv package will look for your .env file in the same folder where you run the command, but this can be customized.
+Also, be default, ALL env vars found in your file will be loaded into your lambda functions.
+This can also be customized.

 With the `custom` section in your serverless config, you can set the path to your .env file and you can tell the plugin to only inject whitelisted variables.
 ```
 custom: